dwyl/learn-json-web-tokens/README.md

 [![Test Coverage](https://codeclimate.com/github/docdis/learn-json-web-tokens/badges/coverage.svg)](https://codeclimate.com/github/docdis/learn-json-web-tokens)
 2. /example/test/**integration.js** - simulates the requests a *user* would send to the server and tests the responses.

+Please *read* through the tests and *tell us* if anything is unclear!

 - - -

 ## Issues with Tokens?